-Prior to starting work, the excavator should review the location of underground facilities with site personnel.
-Sharing information and safety issues during an on-site meeting between the excavator and the excavating crews helps avoid confusion and needless damage to underground facilities.
+Before starting work, the excavator should review the location of underground facilities with site personnel.
+Sharing information and safety issues during an onsite meeting between the excavator and the excavating crews helps avoid confusion and unnecessary damage to underground facilities.